 AJ sighed heavily and threw himself down into the open seat next to Howie.
 “His mom’s in with him now?” he guessed.

 “No, she and Kristin went down to the cafeteria for lunch.
-A physical therapist came to exercise his arms and legs – you know, so the muscles don’t start to atrophy,” said Howie, shifting awkwardly in his seat.
+A physical therapist came to exercise Kevin’s arms and legs – you know, so the muscles don’t start to atrophy,” said Howie, shifting awkwardly in his seat.
 All morning, they’d witnessed medical personnel popping in and out of Kevin’s room.
 Doctors made their rounds, medical students turned up to observe, and nurses came in at regular intervals to chart vitals, change IV bags, empty containers of fluid, and turn Kevin to prevent bedsores.
-It disturbed Howie to see Kevin so helpless, completely reliant on other people to care for him and medical technology to keep him alive.
+It disturbed Howie to see Kevin so helpless, reliant on other people to care for him and medical technology to keep him alive.

 Howie shrugged.
 The two women seemed to be leaning on one another, each helping the other hold it together, as they stood by the man they both loved.
 “As well as you’d expect, I guess,” he told AJ.
 “Did you know Nick’s mom’s in town?”